-Serve this Classic Cajun Vegan Jambalaya to a crowd as a comforting, one-pot meal that will impress everyone!
-Authentic, simple & so full of Creole flavor.
+This Classic Cajun Vegan Jambalaya is comforting simple & so full of Creole flavor.
+It’s a vegan take on an authentic Cajun jambalaya recipe!
 In partnership with my friends at Pompeian. ❤️

 I hope you are as excited for today’s recipe as I am.
 VEGAN JAMBALAYA finally makes its debut on Emilie Eats! 👏🏼

 Every time I ask you guys to take a survey about your experience on EmilieEats.com and to submit your recipe ideas, vegan jambalaya is always hands-down the most requested recipe.
-I asked my Plant-Powered Community Facebook group the other day if they would rather see a jambalaya or mushroom potato stew recipe in 2017, and jambalaya won 41-7.
 I must appease the people!

-The main reason this recipe has taken me so long to tackle is because I was scared I wasn’t going to do classic jambalaya justice.
-I absolutely love veganizing the Cajun recipes I grew up enjoying, but I want to make sure they taste authentic and just as delicious.
+The main reason this recipe has taken me so long to tackle is because I was scared I wasn’t going to do classic cajun jambalaya justice.
+I absolutely love making vegan Cajun recipes inspired by the meals I grew up with in Louisiana, but I want to make sure they taste authentic and just as delicious.
 I don’t want be that Cajun girl who posts a bland, unimpressive jambalaya…that’s kind of embarrassing.

 To make sure my vegan jambalaya was ~top notch~ and just as good as the traditional stuff, I enlisted the help of my grandpa!
 He’s been making massive batches of jambalaya ever since I can remember for holidays, his church, and cook-offs.
 His recipe has probably won an award—it’s that good.